 - Enable Bluetooth on your computer or tablet and the device you are pairing.
 On a Dell laptop, turn on wireless to enable Bluetooth.
-Image: Image - 2.
+NOTE: For information to turn on Bluetooth on your device, see the documentation shipped with your device. - 2.
 Swipe in from the right edge of the display to open Action Center. - 3.
 Press and hold Bluetooth and then tap Go to settings. - 4.
 From the list of devices, tap the device you want to pair with and tap. - (i) NOTE: If your device is not listed, ensure that your device is discoverable. - 5.
-Follow the on-screen instructions to complete the pairing process. - (i) NOTE: A passcode may be displayed on your computer or tablet and the device.
+Follow the on-screen instructions to complete the pairing process.

+i NOTE: A passcode may be displayed on your computer or tablet and the device.
 A message confirming the pairing of the device appears once the pairing is complete.